 Jasmine Mahmoud is Assistant Professor of Arts Leadership in the Department of Performing Arts and Arts Leadership at Seattle University.
-Her interdisciplinary work draws upon the fields and methodologies of Theater and Performance Studies, Art History and Aesthetic Theory, Feminist/Queer of Color Critique, Urban Ethnography, and Cultural Policy.
+Her interdisciplinary work draws upon the fields and methodologies of Theater and Performance Studies; Art History, Black Aesthetics, and Theories of the Avant-Garde; Critical Race Studies and Feminist/Queer of Color Critique; Urban Ethnography; Political Economies of Performance; and Cultural Policy.

 An assistant editor of the Journal of Urban Cultural Studies, Jasmine Mahmoud’s scholarship has been published in Modern Drama, Performance Research, TDR: The Drama Review, Women & Performance, and the 2017 anthology Theater and Cultural Politics for a New World.
 In 2009, Mahmoud co-founded and edited The Arts Politic, an independent magazine dedicated to solving problems at the intersection of arts and politics with attention to cultural policy, the creative economy, arts activism, and political art.